jay-sridhar/multilayered-dataprocessing/README.md

 ## Add-on features
 1. If data at a given layer could be processed independently (without having to process its entire children), we can make use of "Async" framework and let a "Future" object notify the completion
 2. Introduction of queues to collate pushes to storage to avoid frequent IO / hard disk writes.
+3. Complex transformation steps could be broken down into "intermediate" states.
+The intermediate data could then be cleared after processing the entire data.
 3. Rollback option on failure - `erase()` method in the `Transformer` could be used to find undo processing using `trace_id`
+4. Rollback option also allows us to re-process a file again safely

+## Monitoring
+1. Memory is a key metric here as we are processing large chunks of data in parallel.
+Set alerts based on memory thresholds.
+2. Log all events with the `trace_id` to effectively track and locate failures.

 ## Trade-offs